Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

         cray-console-node-1      3/3     Running            0          2m
         ```

-1. (`ncn-m001#`) Determine whether the `cfs-state-reporter` service is failing to start on each manager/master and worker NCN while trying to contact CFS.
+1. (`ncn-m001#`) Ensure that the storage nodes are already joined to spire.

     ```bash
+    /opt/cray/platform-utils/spire/fix-spire-on-storage.sh
+    ```

+1. (`ncn-m001#`) Determine whether the `cfs-state-reporter` service is failing to start on each manager/master, worker, and storage NCN while trying to contact CFS.

+    PLEASE NOTE:  In the script below, modify the ranges of workers and storage nodes BASED ON THE NUMBER YOU HAVE IN YOUR ENVIRONMENT.

+    ```bash
-    pdsh -w ncn-m00[1-3],ncn-w00[1-3] systemctl status cfs-state-reporter
+    pdsh -w ncn-m00[1-3],ncn-w00[1-3],ncn-s00[1-3] systemctl status cfs-state-reporter
     ```

     Example output: